genomicsclass/leanpub/manuscript/modeling_exercises.md

     ```
 A>
 A>    How would you characterize this qq-plot
-A>    - A. Poisson is a terrible approximation
+A>    - A) Poisson is a terrible approximation
-A>    - B. Poisson is a very good approximation except for on point that we actually think is a region of interest
+A>    - B) Poisson is a very good approximation except for on point that we actually think is a region of interest
-A>    - C. There are too many 1s in the data
+A>    - C) There are too many 1s in the data
-A>    - D. A normal distribution provides a better approximation
+A>    - D) A normal distribution provides a better approximation
 A>
 A>
 A>